ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme - v2.md

 # 1. Xilinx Appstore Account & Face Recognition Product License

 + Create an account on [Xilinx Appstore](https://appstore.xilinx.com/)
-+ Access the [Aupera Facial Recognition product](https://www.xilinx.com/products/acceleration-solutions/aupera-facial-recognition-solution.html) from Xilinx Appstore.
-See "Try or Buy" Section on this page.
++ Obtain an entitlement to evaluate the Aupera Facial Recognition product.
+See "Try or Buy" Section at the Top of this page.
   + **Free Trial** is also available
   + The product can be purchased with a floating or node-locked license
   + Download the License file ( conf.json ), this file will be used in install procedure later